winnyace/my-cpp-dump/README.md

 # My C++ Dump

 This is a repo related to my C++ dump programs.
 From random projects to learning about things, this is where I put all of it.
 Loosely categorized.
+Some are in Romanian too.
+The definition of a dumpster fire.